No Bake Peanut Butter Balls

 This post may contain affiliate links.
 See my disclosure policy.

-These no bake peanut butter balls need just three ingredients to make and take less than 5 minutes to make.
-Soft, fudgy, and full of peanut butter flavor.
+My easy no bake peanut butter balls need just 3 ingredients to make and are soft, fudgy, and full of peanut butter flavor.

 Table of Contents